husarion/zed-docker/README.md

 - **`husarion/zed-desktop:humble`** for desktop platform with CUDA (tested on platform with 11.7).
 - **`husarion/zed-jetson:foxy`** for Jetson platform currently support - **Jetson Xavier, Orin AGX/NX/Nano, CUDA 11.4** (tested on Xavier AGX).

+> **INFO:**
+>
+> First running of **ROS 2** Docker image download configuration files and optimize camera it may take few minuts.
+That's why you should remember about mounting a volumen inside the container.

 ## Prepare environment

 Before you started it is recommanded to setup few variables.